-Volcanoes National Park in Rwanda is about half the size of Bwindi, but home to almost as many habituated gorilla families—12 families in early 2020.
+Volcanoes National Park in Rwanda is about half the size of Bwindi, but home to a large number of habituated gorilla families—11 families in early 2022.
 Of the mountain gorilla parks, it is the easiest to get to, since it is relatively close to an international airport.
 This makes it a top choice for travelers who have enjoyed a safari elsewhere in Africa and want to add a few days searching for mountain gorillas.

 Multiple park entrances mean the hike to find mountain gorillas is typically shorter than in Uganda.
 However, Rwanda gorilla trekking permits cost more than double Ugandan gorilla trekking permits.

 Agricultural fields border Mgahinga Gorilla National Park.
 Photograph by Jason Houston for USAID Diversity & Forestry

 Mgahinga Gorilla National Park

 Mgahinga Gorilla National Park in Uganda is the smallest of the three parks.
 It is about 13 square miles and has one habituated family group, the Nyakagezi family.
 Because of this, Mgahinga Park attracts fewer tourists.
 Travelers looking for more privacy and a real escape from the world will appreciate this aspect of Mgahinga.